VGzsysadm/LaJamonJunta/README.md

 cd Inventory-app
 composer install
 ```
-### Prodc mode
+### Prod mode

-Modify .env file with your database information.
+Create ENV variables in the host, confirm data at doctrine.yaml

 Create the database and tables: